mattpolzin/JSONAPI/README.md

 ## Usage

+In this documentation, in order to draw attention to the difference between the `JSONAPI` framework (this Swift library) and the **JSON API Spec** (the specification this library helps you follow), the specification will consistently be referred to below as simply the **SPEC**.

 ### `EntityDescription`

-An `EntityDescription` is the `JSONAPI` framework's specification for what the JSON API spec calls a *Resource Object*.
+An `EntityDescription` is the `JSONAPI` framework's representation of what the **SPEC** calls a *Resource Object*.
 You might create the following `EntityDescription` to represent a person in a network of friends:

 ```
 enum PersonDescription: IdentifiedEntityDescription {